Turkish Air Force attacking PKK positions in northern Iraq

 By Trend

-The air operation in the north of Iraq is held in the Zap area.
-During the operation, 10 terrorist objects and eight terrorists were destroyed.
+The air operation in the north of Iraq is held in the Kirkuk area.

+During the operation, 8 terrorist objects were destroyed and more than 10 terrorists were eliminated.

 The conflict between Turkey and the PKK, which demands the creation of an independent Kurdish state, has continued for more than 30 years and has claimed more than 40,000 lives.